 Obviously I’m not a flight attendant but there have been many periods in my life where I’ve flown as much as one, if not more.
-In a 41-second TikTok video by flight attendant Kat Kamalani, entitled The Nastiest Parts of an Airplane From A Flight Attendant, she showcases 7 quick tips and highlights the dirtiest things on an airplane (see her video below).
-Many of the tips are common sense and I’ve written about them before but this video is getting a lot of attention with 254,000 views and was featured in People Magazine.
-During a global pandemic, it never hurts to reminded about the things that carry the most germs so we can avoid them and stay safer while flying.
+In a 41-second TikTok video by flight attendant Kat Kamalani, titled The Nastiest Parts of an Airplane From A Flight Attendant, she showcases 7 quick tips and highlights the dirtiest things on an airplane (see her video below).
+Many of the tips are common sense and I’ve written about them before but especially due to our experience living through a global pandemic, it never hurts to reminded about the things that carry the most germs so we can avoid them and stay safer and healthier while flying.

 Here are Kat Kamalani’s 7 tips about the dirtiest things on an airplane:

-1. First things first, do not touch the backseat pocket.
+1. First things first, do not touch the seatback pocket.
 They clean them out between flights but they don’t sanitize them.
-Think of all the dirty tissues, barf bags and garbage that has been in there.
+Think of all the dirty tissues, barf bags and garbage that have been in there.

 3. Yeah, those air vents, they’ve seen thousands of hands.
 Wipe them down before you touch them.

-4. Next up is our safety guide cards we don’t sanitize them and a lot of people touch and read them to pass by time.
+4. Next up is our safety guide cards.
+We don’t sanitize them and a lot of people touch and read them to pass the time.